Tending the Taproot

 2 : the central element or position in a line of growth or development

-Our body is a taproot - a primary element that nourishes our capacity for presence and connection.
-This taproot feeds our nervous system resiliency and embodied ability to be attuned and in sustained relationship to ourselves, to each other, with Spirit and the wider web of life.
+Our body is a taproot - a primary element that nourishes our capacity for presence, connection, and responsiveness.
+Tending to our body supports nervous system resiliency and the capacity to be in sustained and attuned relationship to ourselves, to each other, with Spirit, and the wider web of life.

 Our ancestors are a taproot - a central energetic field of relations shaping who we are through both inherited resiliency and trauma.
 The Elders of our lineages are always present and available to offer their wisdom and guidance through both the beauty and heart-break of our lives.

-Our grief is a taproot - a universal and necessary expression of love that brings us back to ourselves and to humanity.
+Our grief is a taproot - an universal and necessary expression that brings us back to ourselves and to humanity.
 Our grief is an elder wisdom teacher for these collective times, and if we say yes to the apprenticeship, our grief is offered to a healing vision beyond our own individual lives.

-Tending to these taproots support both personal and collective healing.
+Tending to these taproots supports our personal and collective transformation.

 "Shauna is an attuned listener, an empathic guide, and holds everyone she works with within high regard.
 She walks with a kind of knowledge, reverence for all life, and connection to both the seen and unseen worlds that is deeply needed in this time."
 Participant, Tending the Taproot 2020